httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 If-None-Match, and varies on the Accept-Encoding request header field.

-In some situations, responses without explicit cache directives (e.g., Cache-Control or Expires) will be stored and served using a heuristic freshness lifetime; see {{?RFC7234}}, Section 4.2.2.
+In some situations, responses without explicit cache directives (e.g., Cache-Control or Expires) will be stored and served using a heuristic freshness lifetime; see {{?I-D.ietf-httpbis-caching}}, Section 4.2.2.
 As the heuristic is not under control of the application, it is generally preferable to set an explicit freshness lifetime.

 If caching of a response is not desired, the appropriate response directive is "Cache-Control: no-store".
 This only need be sent in situations where the response might be cached; see
-{{?RFC7234}}, Section 3.
+{{?I-D.ietf-httpbis-caching}}, Section 3.
 Note that "Cache-Control: no-cache" allows a response to be stored, just not reused by a cache; it does not prevent caching (despite its name).

 For example, this response cannot be stored or reused by a cache: